truongcaoxuan/aws_restart/Lab180-VPC/README.md

 sed -i 's|[#]*PasswordAuthentication no|PasswordAuthentication yes|g' /etc/ssh/sshd_config
 systemctl restart sshd.service
 ```
-## Log into the Bastion Server :: use PuTTY to SSH to Amazon EC2 instances
+## Task 9: Log into the Bastion Server :: use PuTTY to SSH to Amazon EC2 instances

-## Log into the Private Instance :: Using SSH to Connect
+## Task 10: Log into the Private Instance :: Using SSH to Connect
 ```
 ssh PRIVATE-IP
 ```
 - If you are prompted with "Are you sure", enter: yes
 - When prompted for a password, enter: lab-password

-## Test the NAT Gateway
+## Task 11: Test the NAT Gateway
 ```
 ping -c 3 amazon.com
 ```